fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 The values of the properties can be of any type, like integers, strings, arrays, objects...

-The properties of an object are referenced by using the "dot" notation, or using brackets:
+The properties of an object are referenced by using the "dot" notation, or by using brackets:

 ```js
 console.log(object1.name)         // Arto Hellas is printed